Electric Shock Accident Claims

 As agricultural machinery is getting larger, it also increases the chances of a farming equipment accident, incidents such as contact with electricity can cause lifechanging consequences for both the employers and the victims.

-If you have suffered from an injury, due to electrocution while working on a farm (or in any other industry) which was not your fault, then you should consult our experienced Work Accident Solicitors solicitors by calling us on 0800 0747 644 or complete our online enquiry.
-It is more than likely you can claim Farm Accident Compensation or make a Work Accident Claim
+If you have suffered from an injury, due to electrocution while working on a farm (or in any other industry) which was not your fault, you may be able to claim Farm Accident Compensation or make a Work Accident Claim.

 Employer liability for workplace electric shock accidents: